Updated: February 2, 2026

 Review and adjust your coverage annually

-Review your policy whenever you hire agents, expand into property management or commercial real estate, or increase transaction volume and commission amounts.
+Review your policies whenever you add agents, take on property management work, move into commercial real estate, or increase transaction volume.

 Insurance for Real Estate Business Cost: Bottom Line